Pope Clement XIV

-Pope Clement XIV (Clemens XIV; Clemente XIV; 31 October 1705 – 22 September 1774), born Giovanni Vincenzo Antonio Ganganelli, was head of the Catholic Church and ruler of the Papal States from 19 May 1769 to his death in September 1774.
+Pope Clement XIV (Clemens XIV; Clemente XIV; 31 October 1705 – 22 September 1774), born Giovanni Vincenzo Antonio Ganganelli, was head of the Catholic Church and leader of the Papal States from 19 May 1769 to his death in September 1774.
 At the time of his election, he was the only Franciscan friar in the College of Cardinals, having been a member of the Order of Friars Minor Conventual.
 He is the most recent pope to take the pontifical name of "Clement" upon his election.

 During his pontificate, Clement decreed the suppression of the Society of Jesus.

 Early life

 Ganganelli was born in Santarcangelo di Romagna in 1705 as the second child of Lorenzo Ganganelli, born in 1647, a physician originary from Borgo Pace in the Duchy of Urbino, and Angela Serafina Maria Mazzi (or Macci), a noblewoman from Pesaro, and paternal grandson of Alessandro Ganganelli and wife Porzia Franceschi.
 He received the sacrament of baptism on 2 November 1705 at the parish church of Sant'Agata.

 Ganganelli initially studied at Verucchio but later received his education from the Society of Jesus at Rimini from 1717.
 He also studied with the Piarists of Urbino.
 Ganganelli entered the Order of Friars Minor Conventual on 15 May 1723 in Forlì, taking the name Lorenzo Francesco.
 He did his novitiate in Urbino where his cousin Vincenzo was a friar.
 He was professed as a full member of that order on 18 May 1724.
 He was sent to the convents of Pesaro, Fano, and Recanati from 1724 to 1728 where he did his theological studies.
 He continued his studies in Rome under Antonio Lucci and obtained his doctorate in theology in 1731.